tilarids/xcode_merge/README.md

 This tool was successfully used with complex iOS projects.
 But please keep in mind that you use it on your own risk!
 Please check the results of the merge after using the tool.
 I don't use Xcode anymore but I would be happy to fix any submitted issues if you provide me with enough data.

 I would also be happy to accept pull requests.
 Don't be afraid of the crappy code inside.
 You know how it gets like this.
 One day you write the proof-of-concept tool and the other day you don't have a time to rewrite it.
-But it works!

 plist parser/writer
 ===================

 The plist parser/writer inside can be of interest to anyone writing Xcode related tools.
-It actually parses plists and works on any platform, without breaking your files in the end!
+In the end, it actually parses plists and works on any platform, without breaking your files!
 If you want to use the plist library but don't need the merge tool, please mailto:voidwrk@gmail.com.
 It's possible to extract the library.